Author Archive

 This siding comes in sheets of 4 x 8 feet or 4 x 10 feet.
 The sheets come with vertical grooves that are spaced evenly across the wood, although T1-11 siding can also be installed horizontally.
 Because of its durability and relatively low cost, T1-11 siding is used for exterior siding on homes, sheds, and cabins.

 T1-11 siding can be made from various types of wood, like pine, cedar, or fir.
 It can also be made from a composite material called OSB (oriented strand board).
 OSB is made from strands or flakes of wood that are glued and pressed together into sheets.
-OSB typically costs less than plywood T1-11, but it also is less durable.
+OSB typically costs less than plywood T1-11, but it is also less durable.
 T1-11 siding is available in different thicknesses and grades, depending on the design of your home as well as your budget.

 Why Does T1-11 Siding Fail?